requests-cache/requests-cache/docs/user_guide.md

 requests-cache is currently installed with {py:func}`.is_installed`.

 #### Limitations
-Like any other utility that uses global patching, there are some scenarios where you won't want to use {py:func}`.install_cache`:
+Like any other utility that uses monkey-patching, there are some scenarios where you won't want to use {py:func}`.install_cache`:
 - In a multi-threaded or multiprocess application
 - In an application that uses other packages that extend or modify {py:class}`requests.Session`